martin-robert-fink/oauth_server_demo/README.md

 If you want to get the server up and running now, go to [Setup](#Setup)
 ## <b>Background</b>

-The first step in most client applications is to provide authentication for the user.
+The first step in most client applications is to provide authentication for the end-user.
 When I wanted to add authentication with identity providers through their **signin with _provider_**, I ran into the following issues:

 - All Flutter plugins were developed for mobile platforms.
 There was no support for the Desktop
 - Each plugin was different in the implementation